DavidCastilloAlvarado/Movilnet_Object_detection_JS/README.md

 # If you like IA aplication
 Please visit my youtube channel, i made some aplication, that maybe would you like.

+# Guide use
+The aplication consist in load a micro server in FLASK.
+Just run de file
+$ python app.py

+# Dependencies
+pip install flask